acheong08/Diffusion-ColabUI/README.md

 ## Current flaws: (Open to pull requests for fixes)
 - Xformers take too long to install.
 Currently disabled
 - Google Colab has a 12 hours per day limit for free users
-- Gradio has a 24 hour limit
+- Gradio has a 24 hours per instance limit
 - I'm sleepy